Schools, charities and places of worship

 We can collect most rubbish and mixed recyclables free-of-charge from places of worship if they are exempted from local non-domestic rating under the Local Government Finance Act 1988.
 This covers most churches, mosques and synagogues.
 However, we do charge for collecting waste from church halls if they form part of a separate premise or where they are used wholly or mainly for public meetings.

-Collection charges will also apply to certain types of waste including bulky items and excessive quantities of garden waste.
+Collection charges will also apply to certain types of waste including bulky items and garden waste in excess of five sacks per week.
 To avoid collection charges, any non-chargeable waste must be kept separate from chargeable waste.